-Warm weather months means the return of pesky mosquitoes, which are seemingly determined to interrupt outdoor sporting events, backyard barbeques and quiet evenings on the porch.
+Warm weather months means the return of pesky mosquitoes, which are seemingly determined to interrupt outdoor sporting events, backyard barbecues and quiet evenings on the porch.
 Preventing mosquito bites can be tricky, and dealing with the itch after being bitten is even more annoying.
 However, there’s proof some people are more susceptible to being bitten by the bothersome bugs than others.
-Now, you’ll find out if you’re one of their favorite targets, as well as the truth behind other common myths and misconceptions about mosquitoes.
+How much do you know about mosquitoes?
+Find out if some of these common myths are true from Nicole Baumann-Blackmore, MD, UnityPoint Health.

 False.
 As the American Mosquito Control Association explains, mosquito repellents come in a variety of forms – sprays, creams, natural solutions, etc. While some prove useful, others lack in effectiveness.
 Mosquito repellents containing DEET remain the most recommended form of prevention.